Mairaj001/Face-Recognition-Liveliness-detector/README.md

 ---

 ## Acknowledgments
-Special thanks to the developers of the Silent-Face-Recognition library and the authors of the anti-spoofing models.
+Special thanks to the developers of the Face-Recognition library and the authors of the anti-spoofing models.

 ---